Crown Prince Haakon Awards Two Prizes

 On November 16, 2011, Crown Prince Haakon attended a seminar with Pøbelprosjektet in Stavanger, where he awarded this year’s Pøbelprize to Tore Christiansen.
 Pøbelprosjektet, one of the projects the Kronprinsparets Fond has chosen to support, is about getting struggling young people placed in businesses with the goal that they should either go back to school or continue working.

-Tagged Awards, Children, Crown Prince Haakon.
+Tagged Awards, Children, Crown Prince Haakon of Norway.